andrewferlitsch/Portland-Data-Science-Group/README.NLP.md

 	# Set stop words to Porter List, except for conjunctions
 	java -jar nlp.jar -c 1 -S p,!c mydata.csv

+The stop word removal process will also expand common single word abbreviations to their full word form.

 ### Including (and Excluding) Additional Stop Words

 Additional stop words (beyond -S groupings) are added using the -e option, or excluded (i.e., keep)